Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Conclusion

 \section{Conclusion}

 In this work, we presented Mosaic, a DFKD framework designed to address the fundamental challenges of model and data heterogeneity in FL.
-By empowering each client to train a personalized generative model, Mosaic captures the essence of local data distributions without exposing real data—ensuring strict privacy preservation.
+By empowering each client to train a personalized generative model, Mosaic captures the essence of local data distributions without exposing real data.
 These client-specific generators enable the creation of synthetic samples that fuel a MoE architecture, distilling the collective intelligence of diverse client models into a unified global model.
 To enhance coordination among experts, a lightweight meta model is trained on a small set of representative prototypes, yielding more coherent and robust predictions.
-Our comprehensive evaluation across standard image classification benchmarks demonstrates that Mosaic significantly outperforms existing SOTA methods with varying degrees of heterogeneity.
-Our findings underscore the efficacy of combining DKFD with expert ensemble strategies, paving the way for scalable and privacy‑aware FL in highly heterogeneous environments.
+Our comprehensive evaluation across a variety of tasks and datasets demonstrates that Mosaic significantly outperforms existing SOTA methods under varying degrees of heterogeneity.
+Our findings underscore the efficacy of combining DFKD with expert ensemble strategies, paving the way for scalable and privacy-aware FL in highly heterogeneous environments.